HeyFlutter-Team/zerox-website/docs/introduction/quick_start.md

 1. **Create an Account:** Getting started with ZeroX is easy and flexible.
 You can choose from three simple methods to create your account:

     - **Sign Up with Email:** Sign up by providing your email address, name, and a secure password.
-Once your email is verified, you'll be all set to start using the platform!
+Once your email is verified, you'll be all set to start using the platform.

-    - **Log in with Google:** Sign in quickly using your Google credentials, making it easy to access your account without the hassle of remembering an extra password.
+    - **Sign in with Google:** Sign in quickly using your Google credentials, making it easy to access your account without the hassle of remembering an extra password.

     - **Sign in with Apple:** Sign in with your Apple ID for a quick, secure, and privacy-focused experience, keeping your personal information protected.